 You can’t go wrong with a suit and tie.
-To make it a little more casual, skip the tie and button down the collar or even wear jeans with this look.
+To make it a little more casual, skip the tie and button-down the collar or even wear jeans with this look.

-If wearing a shirt with a pattern, stay way from patterns that are too small - it may accidentally make your photo look a little too busy.
+If wearing a shirt with a pattern, stay away from patterns that are too small - it may accidentally make your photo look a little too busy.
 Softer, pastel colors tend to photograph better than bright colors - especially since bright colors could reflect on your skin.

-- Set date, time and location with Julia
+- Set date, time, and location with Julia

-- Review guide for style tips
+- Review guide for styling tips

 - Schedule hair and makeup appointments